wkaisertexas/HoosOnTask/docs/phase-2.md

 Our app, *Hoos On Task*, has been designed without two primary users in mind, students and instructors.
 Of course, with this, a secondary user could be TAs, but their role in the service would be limited as they would only answer student requests and communicate with the instructor.
 This app fills a role we have observed is lacking in our academic community, group work communication, and accountability.
 We feel that group work assigned in class is often a tedious process because of the methods of communication involved.
 Though there are available services like Microsoft teams, we have found that they are hard to use and generally too comprehensive to warrant the use of in a class group project. *Hoos On Task* fits the scope of an easy and convenient way for student groups to keep up to date with relevant announcements and deadlines while also giving instructors the ability to comprehensively understand group performance and engagement with the material.
 It solves the accountability issues both instructors and group members experience when conducting this kind of work.

-From the student's perspective:
+## From the student's perspective:

 We envision the student creating an account by logging in with their UVA credentials (presumably Netbadge), and uploading a photo to be used on the profile for ease of in-person group communication.
 The service should be able to scrape basic info like your name and graduation year date with your UVA information to build a basic profile.
 Students may be prompted to include more information like hometown or other biographical details if so inclined.

 Once a student has been added to their group they will have access to the homepage.
 This is a simple interface with 5 buttons to take you to the relevant pages.
 It includes a “Group Messenger” tab which opens a group-wide chat where smaller details can be discussed (similar to a text chat).
 A “Project Schedule” tab gives students a way of viewing relevant project deadlines set by the instructors as well as to view/create relevant group deadlines.
 Next, a “Group Meetings” tab where individuals can create and “RSVP” to meetings.
 In addition, this page is used to take attendance for group meetings via QR code.
 This will be used at the beginning and end of each meeting to ensure (for both instructor and student) that every student attends and stays for the duration of the meeting.
 The final tab is “Group Attendance” giving a page to view the date and attendance of past meetings while also granting the ability to look at notes from previous meetings for absent members or group reflection.
 All of these pages are designed with the idea of being minimalistic.
 After conducting interviews, we realize there are things that need to be prioritized before others and will be fully considered in the design process.

-From the instructor’s perspective:
+## From the instructor’s perspective:

 We envision the Instructor making an account similar to that of a student, but with/without the need to upload a photo.
 After account creation, the instructor would create the “Class Project”.
 After easily adding the class roster by way of excel file upload or manual entry, the instructor can then assign teams.
 Through this, the instructor would be able to monitor group contributions, directly message different group members, and track the attendance of the group.
 The app also provides an interface that sends statistical data directly to the professor, in order to analyze and understand the impact each individual group member is making.
 It will show their attendance records, tasks they have completed, and the group comments made about them that were submitted.
 It will give instructors a more comprehensive idea of how effectively groups and students are working while giving them a platform to make announcements easily and communicate with TAs.
 Their interface will be simple in its ability to toggle between these features and will be a web app.

 Our client is Professor Elizabeth Turner of the Art History Department.
 She teaches a variety of classes within the department, but a large majority of them are seminar style which heavily involve group work.
 We met over zoom to discuss both our project ideas as well as conduct an interview with her.
 She is very receptive and also provided us with resources of other professors that may be interested in our idea.
 Through our communications, we were able to understand more clearly what a professor would be looking for when monitoring group work.
 For example, Professor Turner expressed how she would like to know some of the behind the scenes processes that went into creating a group project, which is why we developed an idea for including an activity log that tracks who participates on a document, and a chart of overall group participation.
-Additionally, Professor Turner explained that while for her it is easy to monitor collaboration personally since her class sizes are relatively small, she understands the need for some sort of digital interface to make this process easier, especially for classes with significantly more students.
+Additionally, Professor Turner explained that while for her it is easy to monitor Collaboration personally since her class sizes are relatively small, she understands the need for some sort of digital interface to make this process easier, especially for classes with significantly more students.

 We made the decision to have every member of our group collect interviews.
 When we think of the primary stakeholder we are considering an older student whose classes include a lot of rigorous group work and an instructor who assigns a large, potentially semester-long project.
 We conducted 6 interviews which are listed below.
 We recognize two main users, students, and instructors, and therefore need to interview both types of users.
 When interviewing students, we were able to understand their issues with group communication during projects.
 It outlines the greatest struggles with the current lack of organization and displays the values of the typical user and what they would value in a service like ours.
 We realized that our target audience is almost all UVA students so we chose students we were familiar with for ease of communication.
 We then conducted user interviews with both students and instructors to understand what the biggest problems with group work communication were.
 We recorded many, but not all of our interviews.
 Each member of the group participated and synthesized their transcripts down to bullet-pointed responses seen below.
 This will be the basis for our work activity notes.

-List of Interview Questions
+## List of Interview Questions

-- Prior Experience
+- **Prior Experience**

  - Have you ever participated in a group project at UVA and if so what method of communication did your group use?